danhowett/trace/README.md

 ---

-## The sample case
+## Sample cases

-`trace-sample-case.json` is a comprehensive, realistic worked example: a **ransomware incident** on a finance file server (`IR-2026-014`).
-It is designed to exercise every feature of the system, so it is useful both for evaluating TRACE and for training.
+Two fully worked example cases are included.
+They are deliberately different in shape, so between them they exercise every feature of the system — useful for evaluating TRACE and for training.

-**To load it:** open TRACE, click **Load file** in the sidebar, and select `trace-sample-case.json`.
+**To load one:** open TRACE, click **Load file** in the sidebar, and select the `.json` file.
+Loading **merges** the case alongside anything you already have — it will not overwrite your existing work.
+Both samples use distinct case IDs, so you can load them together and switch between them in the sidebar.

-The sample includes:

-- A full incident narrative and complete governance block (incident commander, legal, DPO, insurer, external IR retainer, business impact, reputational risk)
+### 1. Ransomware — `trace-sample-case.json`

+**`IR-2026-014` — Akira ransomware on a finance file server.** Critical severity, still in progress.
+A fast, loud incident: initial access via a contractor VPN account with no MFA, discovery and credential harvesting, ~340GB exfiltrated, then encryption.

+- **13 IOCs** spanning **7 ATT&CK tactics** — initial access, discovery, credential access, persistence, C2, exfiltration and impact
+- IOCs aligned to genuine Akira tradecraft documented in CISA advisory **AA24-109A**: the `itadm` persistence account, Rclone exfiltration, AnyDesk for remote access, `akira_readme.txt` ransom notes, the `.akira` extension, and shadow-copy deletion
-- **5 evidence items** with SHA-256 integrity hashes and **4 chain-of-custody entries** (acquire → transfer → analyse)
+- **5 evidence items** with SHA-256 hashes and **4 chain-of-custody entries** (acquire → transfer → analyse)
-- **7 IOCs** across multiple types (IPv4, account, hashes, domain, filename) covering five MITRE ATT&CK tactics, each with an observed-at time so the timeline is forensically accurate
-- **6 response actions**, including two recurring tasks (a twice-daily executive briefing and daily leak-site monitoring) with completed instances logged
+- **6 response actions**, two of them recurring (twice-daily executive briefing, daily leak-site monitoring) with completed instances logged
-- **6 notifications** — five sent, one pending — spanning regulator, internal, legal, and insurance obligations with real deadlines
+- **6 notifications** — five sent, one pending — across regulator, internal, legal and insurance obligations
-- A severity escalation, three root causes with remediations, and a partially completed closure checklist
+- A severity escalation, three root causes with remediations, and a partially complete closure checklist
-- Two analysts stamped throughout, so attribution and the merge workflow have realistic data

-Loading the sample **merges** it alongside any cases you already have — it will not overwrite your existing work.
+Good for seeing the tool under pressure: overdue notifications, open actions, live dwell-time metrics.

+### 2. Business email compromise — `trace-sample-case-bec.json`

+**`IR-2026-009` — supplier payment diversion.** High severity, **closed**.
+A slow-burn financial fraud: a mailbox compromised via session-token phishing, ~16 days of quiet persistence behind a hiding inbox rule, then a fraudulent bank-detail change and an £84,500 payment — of which £61,200 was recalled.

+- **9 IOCs** covering IOC types the ransomware case doesn't use — email, URL, IPv6, user-agent and custom `other` types (an inbox rule, an OAuth app ID)
+- **10 actions**, **6 evidence items**, **6 custody entries**, **4 root causes** across technical, process and people categories
+- **Two escalations including a de-escalation**, so the severity log shows movement in both directions
+- **A fully completed closure checklist (22/22)** and a **complete lessons-learned section** — session details, what went well and badly, detection and playbook improvements, and five numbered recommendations
+- A documented decision *not* to notify the ICO under Art.
+33(1), with the reasoning retained — a realistic judgement call rather than a straightforward notification

+Good for seeing a completed case end-to-end: the resolution metrics, the full report with lessons and recommendations, and closure.

 ---